Long Blooming Lavender Collection

 - Mulch with gravel or pine needles in arid climates.
 In moister climates mulching with gravel will protect the crown from excessive moisture and soil splashed onto the foliage.

-More in-depth guidance for growing and maintaining Lavender plants: Growing Lavender, Lavender Bliss, A History of Lavender, The Bold and the Beautiful: New and Recent Lavender Introductions and Lavender: An Old World Herb That Has It All.
+More in-depth guidance for growing and maintaining Lavender plants: Our Long-Blooming Lavender Collection Growing Lavender, Lavender Bliss, A History of Lavender, The Bold and the Beautiful: New and Recent Lavender Introductions and Lavender: An Old World Herb That Has It All.

 View more Planting Guides, or download our complete Planting Guide for tips on caring for your plants when you receive your order, as well as planting instructions for Perennials, Spring-Planted Bulbs, Fall-Planted Bulbs, Cacti & Succulents, Xeric Plants and more.